Smainfet/Smainfet/README.md

 <br />

 <h2>
-  〰️ CNN for automated diagnosis of respiratory diseases in audio files.
+  〰️ CNN for automated diagnosis of respiratory diseases in audio files
 </h2>

 Respiratory sounds play a crucial role in assessing respiratory well-being and identifying respiratory ailments.
 The sound emitted when a person breathes is directly related to air movement, changes within lung tissue and the position of secretions within the lung.
 For instance, the presence of wheezing is a common indication of obstructive airway conditions such as asthma or chronic obstructive pulmonary disease (COPD).